The Sixth Amendment Initiative

 Consisting of an attorney-practitioner and a researcher, each of our on-site teams conducts a review of the local justice system and develops a plan with goals and next steps.
 Existing data related to Sixth Amendment requirements is reviewed, and a strategy is outlined for helping sites answer their specific research questions.

-Read our two reports on strengthening Sixth Amendment protections:
+Read our reports on strengthening Sixth Amendment protections:

 A Report on Ten Sites Participating in Strategic Planning (2021)